Nordic arts and culture

 Norway has 28 ancient stave churches, which represent some of the best examples of Norwegian artistic production.
 The design motifs in the churches are from the Viking period as tendrils and dragons.

 Two of the churches are on the UNESCO heritage list in Norway, and this is Urnes and the Heddal stave church in Telemark.

 Film, literature and art

 Perhaps you also have heard of Thor Heyerdahl and his three-month-long expedition on the boat Kon-Tiki in 1947.
 In 2012 a movie about his expedition got an Oscar Nominee Award for the Best Foreign Language Film.

-Some of the best know authors are Henrik Ibsen (1828-1906).
+One of the best know authors is Henrik Ibsen (1828-1906).
 He wrote many plays based on Norwegian folklore.
-One of his works is "Per Gynt" (1867) to which another Norwegian, the composer Edvard Grieg made beautiful music.
+One of his works is "Per Gynt" (1867), to which another Norwegian, composer Edvard Grieg, made beautiful music.

 Edvard Munch (1863-1944) is one of Norway`s most reproduced artists and has his own museum in Oslo and an entire floor in the National Gallery.
 His most famous painting is "The Scream" from 1893.
 The Munch Museum will transfer to new premises near the Opera House in 2019.